Large Language Model assisted Hybrid Fuzzing: Evaluation

 The primary goal of hybrid fuzzers is to maximize code coverage, making it a key metric for evaluating the performance of hybrid fuzzers.
-Our evaluation measures the branch coverage achieved by \tool and the comparison tools.
-To ensure a fair comparison, we manually created random inputs as initial seeds and configured the same seeds for each fuzzer.
-Each fuzzer was run on each subject for 24 hours, repeated 10 times, and we reported the average results.
+In our evaluation, we measured the branch coverage achieved by \tool and the state-of-the-art hybrid fuzzers using \verb|gcovr|.
+To ensure a fair comparison, we used the same seeds for each fuzzer.
+Each fuzzer was run on each subject for 24 hours and repeated 10 times; we report the average data (i.e., mean values) as the final results.
+Since higher code coverage typically increases the likelihood of exposing bugs \cite{evaluating}, we also report the number of bugs discovered during these runs.